Exports

 Advanced Output XML for Resolume Arena.
 This saves a lot of time and prevents miscommunication.
 Send the file XML file to your client alongside the Canvas PNG, and they can import it into Arena to get a composition with the correct geometry, slice layout, and scaling, all set up.

-The input and output size of each slice differ in two cases: sliced screens and anamorphic screens.
+The input and output of each slice can differ in three cases: sliced screens, anamorphic screens, and rotated screens.
 The next section covers why.

 How slices appear on the input composition